microsoft/bedrock/docs/firstWorkload/README.md

 ## Deploy an update using Kubernetes manifest

-The GitOps workflow we have established with Flux and Bedrock makes it easy to control the workflow that is running in the cluster.
-As we discussed earlier, Flux watches the GitOps resource manifest repo and applies any changes we make there to the cluster.
+The GitOps workflow we established with Flux and Bedrock makes it easy to control the workflow that is running in the cluster.
+Flux watches the GitOps resource manifest repo and applies any changes we make there to the cluster.

 Let’s try this by creating a YAML file with a set of Kubernetes resources for a simple service and committing it to the resource manifest repo.
 In your resource manifest git repo directory that we cloned earlier, create a file called `webapp.yaml` and place the following into it: